Since 2017

 Instructions

-1. I prepare ingredients for bean and Korean carrot salad.
-DRAIN ALL liquid from canned beans.
-Wash + dry herbs with towel.
+1. I get the ingredients ready for the bean and Korean carrot salad.
+Drain all the liquid from the canned beans.
+Rinse the herbs and pat them dry with a towel.

 Step 1

-2. SEPARATE chicken meat from bones; cut into SMALL CUBES.
-Transfer prepared meat to deep bowl.
+2. Separate the chicken meat from the bones and cut it into small cubes.
+Transfer the prepared meat to a deep bowl.

 Step 2

-3. Finely chop GREEN ONIONS + DILL.
-Add herbs to prepared meat.
+3. Finely chop the green onions and dill.
+Add the herbs to the prepared meat.

 Step 3